The Difference Between BBA and BS in Business Degrees

 What is a Bachelor of Business Administration (BBA) degree?

 A BBA gives students a broad understanding of how companies function.
-You’ll learn general principles for how businesses operate and develop skills in communication and business decision-making.
-Courses may include: ethics, management, marketing, economics, and law.
+You’ll learn general principles for how businesses operate and learn valuable strategic planning, leadership and management skills, to name a few.
+The program also provides a strong liberal arts foundation, strengthening skills like communication and critical analysis expertise.
+Courses may include ethics, management, marketing, economics and law.

-A BSBA goes into a narrower range of topics but at a deeper level.
-Courses are focused on acquiring financial and technical skills.
-Individuals may take courses in ethics, leadership, law, statistics, economics, and corporate finance.
+BSBA classes are focused on helping students acquire financial and technical skills.
+Individuals may take courses in ethics, leadership, law, statistics, economics and corporate finance.
 The degree prepares you to transform business intelligence into actionable strategies.
-“With a bachelor’s of science degree, you’ll learn more about the ‘science of business,’” Carroll explains.

 Both a BSBA degree and a BBA degree will help students develop valuable capabilities and expose them to a range of specialties in the field of business.
 A BBA will look more generally at how businesses function and BSBA will focus more specifically on topics related to math, science and business intelligence.
 Depending on students’ interests and long-term goals, either of these degrees will help provide fundamental skills that may help you to pursue professional opportunities.

 Learn more about Strayer University’s business degree programs.